nickchow2020/FSJS_react_photo_gallery/README.md

 ## To Run this App
     First: Download this file from Github
-    Second: runs the "npm install" to download the the dependencies on terminal
+    Second: runs the "npm install" to download all the dependencies on terminal
     Third: Go Flickr API apply for a Flickr API key
     Fourth: under src folder create a file called config.js and place you key in following format:
         ```